-Joanna Currey is a first-year MFA candidate in poetry from Fairfax, VA.
-She received a BA in English and Poetry Writing from the University of Virginia where she wrote obsessively about plants, bodies, and religion.
-Joanna enjoys swimming in rivers and praying on trampolines, and hopes one day to record a pop/rock album, read every book she owns, and become a pretty good gardener.
+Joanna Currey is a second-year MFA candidate in poetry from Fairfax, VA.
+She earned a BA in English and Poetry Writing from the University of Virginia where she wrote mostly about plants, bodies, and religion.
+Joanna serves as the art editor and poetry co-editor for Nashville Review, and she hopes one day to record a pop/rock album, read every book she owns, and become a pretty good gardener.

-Alina Grabowski is a second-year MFA student in fiction from Scituate, Massachusetts.
+Alina Grabowski is a third-year MFA student in fiction from Scituate, Massachusetts.
 Her writing has appeared or is forthcoming in Joyland, Fifth Wednesday Journal, Day One, and The Masters Review.
 She has received scholarships from the Juniper Summer Writing Institute, Squaw Valley Writers Workshop, and Sewanee Writers’ Conference.
-She is the fiction editor of the Nashville Review.
+She has served as fiction editor of the Nashville Review.

-Madelin Parsley is a first-year MFA student in fiction.
-She grew up in the panhandle of Nebraska, and has since spent time in western Massachusetts, Chicago, and San Francisco.
-She is assistant editor for the fiction and nonfiction sections of the Nashville Review.
+Madelin Parsley is a second-year MFA candidate in fiction.
+She grew up in the panhandle of Nebraska, and has worked primarily in libraries and elementary schools.
+She is the nonfiction editor of the Nashville Review.

-Samuel Rutter is a second-year MFA student in fiction who hails from Melbourne, Australia.
+Samuel Rutter is a third-year MFA student in fiction who hails from Melbourne, Australia.
 He has received a PhD in Spanish at the University of Melbourne and has also lived in France, Spain, Chile, and Argentina.
 In addition to writing fiction, Samuel has published several translations of contemporary Latin American authors; he was the recipient of a PEN Translates award in 2015 (from the English chaper of PEN).
 His work can be found in such journals as Meanjin, Overland and Kill Your Darlings.
-He is Editor in Chief of the Nashville Review.
+He has served as Editor in Chief of the Nashville Review.